 Nyanti half scoffs, half laughs.
-“Come on.”
+“Come.”
 She jerks her head at me.
 “Let’s get this over with.”

-I walk behind Gyrax, unsure of how to feel.
-I just lived a terrible version of my Earthling future, killed a short, wingless gargoyle, and healed a Jelian Witch with forceful imagination.
-Atriya’s contract flashes through my mind.
-It feels like a lifetime since I signed it.
+I fall in behind Gyrax, unsure of how to feel.
+I just lived a nightmare version of my Earthling future, killed a couple of pint-size goblins, and healed an Elerican Witch with Laiddinic powers.